Kapendev/joka/README.md

 ```

 Below are also some high-level cross-language results using a similar workload.
-These are **not direct benchmarks** and are intended only as a point of reference.
+These are **not direct benchmarks** and are intended only as a point of reference:

 ```py
 Appending and removing 100000000 items...